Resources

 How to buy Project Portfolio Management (PPM) software

-Mike Duell and Kim Featherstone know the correlation between an organisation’s maturity level and software use is undeniable - 95% of organisations within the highest maturity category use project management technology.
+Mike Duell and Kim Featherstone know the correlation between an organisation's project management maturity level and software use is undeniable - 95% of organisations within the highest maturity category use project portfolio management technology.

-The benefits go beyond reporting capabilities though; the value of portfolio management in strategic alignment and measuring ROI, prioritisation of projects, embedding project management methodologies into the project lifecycle, and guidance towards greater project management capability.
+The benefits go beyond reporting capabilities though; the value of portfolio management software is clear in strategic alignment and measuring ROI, prioritisation of projects, embedding project management methodologies into the project lifecycle, and guidance towards greater project management capability.

 But where do you begin?
 We know that buying enterprise software can be overwhelming.
 The average buying group in any organisation involves 6-12 internal stakeholders, with a range of varying expectations.
-And some have little experience buying enterprise software before.
+And some have little experience buying enterprise software.

-Enterprise organisations can have significantly more hoops to jump through due to the size and scale of the business.
-It’s not surprising for the buying process to take more than 6 months, from initial discovery to contract close.
+Enterprise organisations often have significantly more hoops to jump through due to the size and scale of the business.
+It's not uncommon in larger organisations for the buying process to take more than six months, from initial discovery to contract close.
 Although no buying journey is linear, we do find they often go through similar steps.

 Buyers Roadmap